Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 Nav element was used in the logo and the menu at the top of the page.
 This make the navigation easy by wrapping within it an anchor 'a' element.

-The table for our opening time with a heading captioned Our closing time follows.
+The table for our opening time with a heading captioned "Our closing time" follows.
 The table element is wrapped inside a div element, including , tr, th, and td, elements.
 The div is inside a section element.
 The inclusion of div element for the table element setup is to make the table responsive.

-Next in the design is the footer.a heading
+Next in the design is the footer.
+A heading, and a paragraph, a div and the ul, li, and 'a' elements are used.
+The footer included heading and a paragraph.
+It also includes the link to four major social media.
+A navigative element anchor 'a' are used to do the tasks.
+For easy boxing , a div element was used to contain the social media links.